cnandrajog/property-listing/README.md

 ```

 ## MongoDb Collections details
-1. There are two collections in mongodb users and listings
+- There are two collections in mongodb, users and listings
-2. Below are the records for user collection
+- Below are the records for user collection:
-    a) email/username: user2@sideinc.com , password: user1
+    - email/username: user2@sideinc.com , password: user1
-    b) email/username: user1@sideinc.com , password: user2
+    - email/username: user1@sideinc.com , password: user2
-3. Password for users collection were encrypted using [bcrypt](https://www.npmjs.com/package/bcrypt) library
+- Password for users collection were encrypted using [bcrypt](https://www.npmjs.com/package/bcrypt) library
-4. listings collection store property list (extra) details in the database.
+- listings collection store property list (extra) details in the database.
-5. ***It is not recommended to provide username and password details in a production setup, as provided above***
+- ***It is not recommended to provide username and password details in a production setup, as provided above***

 ##HTTP Headers

-1. To execute query or mutations from [playground](http://localhost:3000/graphql)
+- To execute query or mutations from [playground](http://localhost:3000/graphql)
 you will need base 64 credentials in the header.
 Below are the credentials for your convenience.
 ***It is not recommended to provide all the below details for production set up.***

-2. For user1
+- For user1
 ```
 {
   "Authorization" : "Basic dXNlcjFAc2lkZWluYy5jb206dXNlcjE="
 }
 ```
-3. For user2
+- For user2

 ```
 {